Grand National Horse Race

 1850-51: Abd-El-Kader becomes the first horse to win the race twice.

-1869-70: The Colonel wins back-to-back editions under the guidance of George Stevens, the jockey who won the race a record five times.
+1869-70: The Colonel wins consecutive editions of the race with George Stevens, jockey who won a record five times, guiding him across the finish line.

 1897, 1899: Manifesto wins these two editions.
 He would set the record for the most appearances in the race with eight.